| | Top Online Scams Of the Better Business Bureau’s 2013 Top Ten Scams, at least eight have an online component. Here are a few to watch out for.

 2. Spam e-mails, texts, social media or web forum contacts, or internet advertisements direct you to a malicious web site that collects your personal information.

 3. A fake BBB e-mail instructs you to click on a link to learn details of a complaint against your business.
 The link, in fact, unleashes malware that can steal banking information, passwords and other critical pieces of information needed for cyber-theft.
-And some tips:

 Working After Retirement